Weakly maxitive set functions and their possibility distributions: A Laplace principle for maxitive integrals

 for every $O\in\mathcal{O}^\uparrow$ and all $C\in\mathcal{C}^\uparrow$.
 Moreover, a concentration $J$ is said to satisfy the \emph{monotone Laplace principle} (mLP) with rate function $I$ if the maxitive integral $\phi_J$ has the representation

-\end{definition} For a concentration $J$ which satisfies either the mLDP or mLP with rate function $I$, it follows from $J_E=0$ and $\phi_J(0)=0$, respectively, that $I$ is proper, i.e., $I(x)\in[0,\infty)$ for some $x\in E$.
-We do not require that rate functions are lower semicontinuous.\footnote{In the theory of large deviations, it is typically assumed that a rate function is lower semicontinuous and proper.} However, we show that the mLDP uniquely determines the rate function within the class of increasing lower semicontinuous functions.
+\end{definition} The mLDP is equivalent to the bounds~\eqref{eq:LDPL} and~\eqref{eq:LDPU}.
+On the other hand, while the bounds~\eqref{eq:L1} and \eqref{eq:U1} imply the mLP, the converse assertion is not necessarily true.
+For a concentration $J$ which satisfies either the mLDP or mLP with rate function $I$, it follows from $J_E=0$ or equivalently $\phi_J(0)=0$, that $I$ is proper, i.e., $I(x)\in[0,\infty)$ for some $x\in E$.
+We do not require that rate functions are lower semicontinuous.\footnote{In the theory of large deviations, it is typically assumed that a rate function is lower semicontinuous and proper; see e.g. \cite{dembo}.} However, we show that the mLDP uniquely determines the rate function within the class of increasing lower semicontinuous functions.
 For a function $f\colon E\to[-\infty,\infty]$, we define its \emph{increasing lower semicontinuous envelope} $f^\uparrow\colon E\to[-\infty,\infty]$ by

 Directly from the definition, we see that $f^{\uparrow}$ is the greatest increasing lower semicontinuous function $g\colon E\to[-\infty,\infty]$ which satisfies that $g\le f$.

 \begin{proposition} Let $J$ be a concentration and $I\colon E\to[0,\infty]$ be a function. \begin{itemize} \item[(i)] If $J_{C}\le -\inf_{x\in C} {I}(x)$ for every $C\in\mathcal{C}^\uparrow$, then $ I^{\uparrow}\le I_{\rm min}$. \item[(ii)] If $-\inf_{x\in O}{I}(x)\le J_{O}$ for every $O\in\mathcal{O}^\uparrow$, then $I_{\rm min}\le I^{\uparrow}$. \end{itemize} In particular, if $J$ satisfies the mLDP with rate function $I$ being increasing and lower semicontinuous, then $I=I_{\rm min}$. \end{proposition} \begin{proof} First, we assume that $J_{C}\le -\inf_{x\in C} I(x)$ for all $C\in\mathcal{C}^\uparrow$.
 Since $I^\uparrow\le I$,